DAndresSanchez/MLpills_Hashnode/clbwf0wi9000108mic8b3f8wl.md

 We will go through how to set up a Python Data Science/ML environment.
 In this article, we will focus on Windows.
 We will also show how to install the main Data Science/ML libraries such as TensorFlow, Keras, Numpy and Pandas within our environment.

+If your OS is Linux, then check [this](https://mlpills.dev/setup/setup-a-python-environment-in-linux/) article instead.

 ## Install Python

 The first thing we need to do is install Python.
 For that, you have to go to [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/) and download Python 3.10.*X* (*X* refers to any subversion of Python that starts with 3.10, such as 3.10.9, 3.10.11), we won't be installing the latest version as TensorFlow has no support for Python 3.11: